JADE-V-V/JADE/docs/source/usage/benchdesc/sphere.rst

 for gases when compared to solids, resulting in too few interactions of the neutrons and secondary photons with the material.
 This has been proven to be especially true for hydrogen and helium, leading to the choice of selecting their liquid phase density instead.
 Another issue was encountered when simulating fissile isotopes like U235.
-A 1m diameter sphere containing a pure fissile isotopes at NTP density is very much super-critical and the high number of secondary particles (i.e. other neutrons) produced caused the simulations to fail due to memory limitations.
+A 1 m diameter sphere containing a pure fissile isotopes at NTP density is an extremely super-critical geometrical configuration and the high number of secondary particles (i.e. other neutrons) produced caused the simulations to fail due to memory limitations.
 For this reason, the density of these isotopes was imposed equal to 1 g/cc as if an aerosol was considered.